w3c/svgwg/master/render.md

   <li>
   When <span class='prop-value'>scroll</span> is specified on an
-  {{svg}} element and if the user agent uses a scrolling mechanism that is visible on the screen (such as a scroll bar or a panner), that mechanism should be displayed for the SVG viewport whether or not any of its content is clipped.
+  <{svg}> element and if the user agent uses a scrolling mechanism that
+  is visible on the screen (such as a scroll bar or a panner), that mechanism should be displayed for the SVG viewport whether or not any of its content is clipped.
   </li>